peter-evans/create-pull-request/docs/concepts-guidelines.md

 The restrictions apply to the `pull_request` event triggered by a fork opening a pull request in the upstream repository.

-- Events from forks cannot access secrets, except for for the default `GITHUB_TOKEN`.
+- Events from forks cannot access secrets, except for the default `GITHUB_TOKEN`.
     > With the exception of GITHUB_TOKEN, secrets are not passed to the runner when a workflow is triggered from a forked repository.

     [GitHub Actions: Using encrypted secrets in a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#using-encrypted-secrets-in-a-workflow)